Xiangqi: Board

 Xiangqi is played on a board nine lines wide and ten lines long.
 As in the game Go (围棋; or Wéi qí 圍棋), the pieces are placed on the intersections, which are known as points.
 The vertical lines are known as files, and the horizontal lines are known as ranks.
+The board historically has usually consisted of a lined sheet of paper, often disposed of after being used once, but wooden or plastic boards are common as well.